The Sack of Milan

 The Main Narrative

 The siege of Milan unfolded in three brutal phases over the spring of 452.
 In the initial assault, Attila's forces probed the city's defenses while his lighter cavalry ravaged the surrounding countryside.
-Majorianus organized a spirited defense, using the city's sophisticated system of walls and towers to good effect.
-Several Hunnic attacks were repelled with heavy losses.
+Majorianus organized a spirited defense, using the city's sophisticated system of walls and towers to good effect, and several Hunnic attacks were repelled with heavy losses.

 Inside the city, different factions argued over strategy.
 The bishop, Eustorgius II, advocated negotiation, hoping to save the city's churches and people through tribute.
 The wealthy merchant guilds, led by the influential Quintus Aurelius, preferred resistance, believing their fortunes would be lost either way.
-Meanwhile, the common people were divided between those willing to fight and those who had seen enough of war.
+The common people were split between those willing to fight and those who had simply seen enough of war.

 As food supplies dwindled and disease began to spread, Attila changed tactics.
-His engineers constructed massive siege towers and battering rams, while his forces diverted the water supply.
-The Huns also employed psychological warfare, executing prisoners within sight of the walls and letting survivors tell tales of the fate that awaited the defenders.
+His engineers constructed massive siege towers and battering rams while his forces diverted the water supply.
+The Huns also employed psychological warfare, executing prisoners within sight of the walls and letting survivors carry tales of the fate awaiting the defenders.

 The Huns showed little mercy.
 Churches were looted, public buildings burned, and much of the population was either killed or enslaved.
 Majorianus and a small group of defenders managed to escape south, carrying word of the disaster to Rome.
-The destruction was so complete that contemporary chroniclers compared it to Carthage's fate centuries earlier.
+The destruction was so complete that contemporary chroniclers compared it to the fate of Carthage centuries earlier.

 Consequences and Impact